algoatson/mips-branches-bn/README.md

 # MIPS Branches/Delay Slots
 Super simple binary-ninja plugin for MIPS, that automatically highlights branches and unused-delay slots.
+For now supports only MIPS32.